raarevalo96/laravel-excel-seeder/README.md

 - Example: Worksheet `%worksheet1` will be skipped with skipper set as `%`

 Default: `"%"`;

+### Skip Columns
+`$skipColumns` *(array [])*

+This is an array of column names that will be skipped in the worksheet.

+This can be used to skip columns in the same way as the skipper character, but without modifying the worksheet.

+Example: ['column1', 'column2']

+Default: []

+### Skip Sheets
+`$skipSheets` *(array [])*

+This is an array of worksheet names that will be skipped in the workbook.

+This can be used to skip worksheets in the same way as the skipper character, but without modifying the workbook.

+Example: ['Sheet1', 'Sheet2']

+Default: []

 ### Destination Table Name
 `$tablename` *(string*)